Huddersfield R.U.F.C.

 Huddersfield Rugby Union Football Club is an English rugby union club based in Huddersfield, West Yorkshire, England.
 The team plays in Regional 1 North East following their relegation from National League 2 North at the end of the 2023–24 season.
 The club also competes in the Yorkshire Cup competition and play its home matches at Lockwood Park, which has a capacity of 1,500 with seating for 500.
 HRUFC also has an academy squad, feeding the senior team with new players.
+In 2026, the club's 2nd XV entered Counties 3 Yorkshire B division after a decision was made to introduce 2XVs into the league structure.